Hacksore/discord-science-app/README.md

-# api
+# discord-science-app

-A CF worker that's is a REST API for handling discord app
+A CF worker that's is a REST API for handling a discord app

 ### Running locally